 We first learned of Macedonia from other travelers’ stories of the quirky capital.
 There were claims that Skopje was unlike any city in Europe, with a Las Vegas-style vibe and flashy architecture.
-With Skopje piquing our interest and given the knowledge that Macedonia has amazing wine, we decided to enjoy summer in this less traversed country.
+With Skopje piquing our interest and given the knowledge that Macedonia has amazing wine, we decided to enjoy summer in this less-traveled country.

 Macedonia Travel Guide and Itinerary

 Harry and I have now traveled to every Balkan country and we can attest that Macedonia is truly the heart of the Balkans.
-Macedonians are some of the most down to earth people we’ve ever met.
-During our two month stay, we had daily encounters with locals genuinely curious about our personal story and why we were in Macedonia.
+Macedonians are some of the most down-to-earth people we’ve ever met.
+During our two-month stay, we had daily encounters with locals genuinely curious about our personal story and why we were in Macedonia.

 We discovered that many Macedonians were shocked that we were exploring within their own country.
 Truth be told, mass tourism hasn’t ruined this country yet.
 Our new faces were warmly greeted and as travelers, we felt valued and appreciated.
 Locals wanted to share the beauty of their country with us.
 In turn, we were humbled and honored to be their guests.